InwoongLee/TS-LSTM/README.md

 ## Citation

-To cite NTU RGB+D dataset, please use this bibtex record:
+To cite our code or paper, please use this bibtex record:

 ```
 @InProceedings{Lee_2017_ICCV,